pazcm/cook-book/README.md

 I'm using a virtual environment and keeping my dependencies isolated, rather than installing to the system Python.

 ### cook-book upgrade 0.1
-The main reason to upgrade this project was because I decided to move it to 'vercel' (since 'heroku' stop giving free hosting,...) and
-I had to deal with upper Python versions.
-Moreover, the cluster in MongoDB Atlas was disable, so I created a new MongoDB database for this project.
+The upgrade was prompted by Heroku ending its free hosting tier.
+The project was migrated to Vercel and updated to support newer Python versions.
+A new MongoDB database was also created due to the previous cluster being disabled.

 .
 .
 .